warpdotdev/docs/getting-started/getting-started-with-warp.md

 {% tabs %}
 {% tab title="macOS" %}
 {% hint style="info" %}
-**Requirements:** Minimum requirements are macOS 10.14 and above as well as a machine that supports Metal (see [Apple’s docs](https://support.apple.com/en-us/HT205073))
+**Requirements:** Minimum requirements are macOS 10.14 or above and hardware that supports [Metal](https://support.apple.com/en-us/HT205073).
 {% endhint %}

 There are two ways to get Warp onto your machine: